Vzoooong/RFAConv-CBM-ViT/README.md

     <img src="figures/Fig1.jpg" width= "600">
 </p>

-In the metal manufacturing process, surface defect detection is crucial for maintaining product quality and production efficiency.
-Our proposed RFAConv-CBM-ViT model leverages advanced attention mechanisms to improve the focus on critical features and reduce the impact of outliers, leading to superior performance across multiple datasets.

 ### Key Features:
 - **Receptive-Field Attention Convolution (RFAConv)**: Enhances feature extraction by expanding the receptive field and applying a spatial attention mechanism.